softwaremill/sttp/README.md

 // response.header(...): Option[String]
 println(response.header("Content-Length"))

-// response.body: by default read into a String println(response.body)
+// response.unsafeBody: by default read into a String println(response.unsafeBody)
 ```

 ## Goals of the project